yangfcm/Java-Algo/readme.md

 ### Dynamic - `/dynamic`

+1. **Max Profit** Given an array with each number representing a stock price for one day, find the max profit - `MaxProfit.javacs`
+2. **Draw Pyrmid** Print a pyramid shape with n levels using # character and space on its left and right side - `DrawPyramid.java`
+3. **Draw Steps** Print a step shape with n levels using # character and space(s) on the right - `DrawSteps.java`

 ### Maths - `/mathematics`

 1. **Fibonacci** Print the n-th number in the fibonacci series - `Fibonacci.java`